ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

     numToChar x = alphabet !! x
 ```

+What's all this do?
+I'm glad you asked.
+`makeRandomString` takes two arguments: a number of characters to generate, and a random generator.
+In our case, this is still `newStdGen`.
+The `where` clause allows us to name functions that exist only within `makeRandomString`.
+That way, no other functions know about them, because no other ones need to.

 Now we can change our shortenedUrl to something a little more concise:
 ```
 gen <- liftIO newStdGen
 let shortenedUrl = LT.pack $ makeRandomString 7 gen
 ```

-In order to allow this new function `makeRandomString` we'll need to add `RandomGen` to our System.Random import.
+In order to compile with this new function `makeRandomString` we'll need to add `RandomGen` to our System.Random import.
 ```
 import System.Random (randomRs, newStdGen, RandomGen)
 ```